cjolowicz/python-scripts/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Miscellaneous Python scripts* is free and open source software.
+Distributed under the terms of the `MIT license`_, these scripts are free and open source software.

 Issues